Tanikai/mensaplan-web-interface/README.md

 ### Date

-The date can in the format YYYY-MM-DD (ISO 8601) or one of the following keywords:
+The `date` parameter has the data type String.
+The date has to be in the format `YYYY-MM-DD` (ISO 8601) or one of the following keywords:

 - `tomorrow`
 - `morgen`